Sewer Lateral Repair and New Sewer Lateral Construction

 All sewer lateral repairs and new sewer lateral construction in the Tam Valley area require a permit issued from Tamalpais Community Services District (TCSD).

-A Lateral Permit assures that repairs and construction projects in the public right-of-way will be performed to meet standards set by TCSD, County of Marin, and insures the safety of the public during the process.
+A Lateral Permit ensures that repairs and construction projects in the public right-of-way will be performed to meet standards set by TCSD and the County of Marin, and insures the safety of the public during the process.

-A Lateral Permit is required any time someone encroaches in the public right-of-way, either for construction work on sidewalks, driveway approaches, underground utilities, or for temporary placement of scaffolding, dumpsters, storage bins or debris boxes.
+A Lateral Permit is required any time someone encroaches in the public right-of-way, replaces or makes repairs to the sewer lateral, either for construction work on private property, sidewalks, driveway approaches, or underground utilities.

 What are the fees associated with this permit?